ekcoh/gtest-policies/README.md

 If this policy is denied any detected dynamic memory allocation via new, malloc etc. will be reported as a failed unit test.
 In order to detect where allocation occurss, re-run failed tests in debug mode to break at the allocation and follow the stack trace to find the allocation call.

 ## Known Limitations
+- It would make sense to default all policies to being denied by default.
+However, due to limitations and implementation specific details of Google Test this is currently not possible and all policies are granted by default.
+This can easily be managed though by explicitly denying them in the SetUp method of the fixture, possibly in a shared base class like gtest_policies::policy_test.
 - Dynamic memory allocation policy violations is currently only supported in MSVC via CRT Heap Debug builds in debug mode.
 On other configurations or tool-chains this policy reverts to basic global overloading of new and delete operators.

 ## License